 - Extending deadlines for producers to respond to loan servicing actions,

 - Temporarily suspending loan accelerations, non-judicial foreclosures, and referring foreclosures to the Department of Justice.

-Servicing Guaranteed Loans
+Servicing Guaranteed Loans by:

 FSA will accept forms and applications by fax or electronic signature.
 If you have an eAuth account you can complete forms online on the farmers.gov portal.